akerber47/akerber47.github.io/study.md

 And a brief, aborted stab at Knuth's Art of Computer Programming (hah!).

+*This is around when I realized it's much harder to study while working full-time and not actively required to.
+This list is one way to start fixing things...*

 ### 2017

 Mid-2017 is when I finished my PhD in pure math.
 Before then all my studying